Zenius Labs

 In grade ten I took initiative and used my young female perspective to develop Zenius Labs.
 My goal was to diversify STEAM access in the Comox Valley.
 I developed the concept, applied for PAC grants, recruited members, and coordinated with teachers/community members for space, equipment, and support.
 Our 80% female membership met twice a week to learn and collaborate on workshops and projects that focused on the strengths and interests of each member.
 From websites to electronics and 3D printing, members gained experience and confidence in their STEAM passions.
 We then partnered with the art gallery and elementary teachers to run our workshops for younger students, inspiring the 80% female attendees through role modelling.

-Zenius Labs was featured in a local magazine!
+In its first year, Zenius Labs was featured in a local magazine.
 You can read the PDF article here